opentracing/opentracing.io/content/get-involved/register.md

 # Conference Speaking Opportunities

 We like to spread the word about OpenTracing at conferences.
 We're always excited to collaborate with anyone who'd like to help out.
-If that sounds like you, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com).
+If that sounds like you, please drop us a note at [opentracing@googlegroups.com](mailto:opentracing@googlegroups.com) or reach out on [Gitter](https://gitter.im/opentracing/public).
 Specifically we are looking for:

 1. Co-presenting opportunities around OpenTracing, including workshops like the ones we've run at Kubecon/OSCON/etc
 2. Advice if you have spoken at these events or are involved with the committee